gibsonMatt/bioneer/README.md

 A bioinformatics LLM companion tool.
 Ask questions in your terminal (e.g., "subset 5 vcfs to 'chr1' and merge"), and immediately get a `bcftools` command.

-Bioneer uses a training set of data curated from the bcftools vx.x. manual.
+bioneer uses a training set of data curated from the bcftools vx.x. manual.
 Related examples of valid queries and repsonses are included with the user prompt.
 Related examples (stored locally in a Chroma database) are chosen based on semantic similarity using embeddings generated with `MiniLM-L6-v2`.

 Bioneer streamlines and optimizes queries by using dynamic few-shot prompt engineering to produce high quality results.
 The only output are "valid" bcftools commands.